SEAbdulbasit/asteroids-compose-multiplatform/README.md

 ## Acknowledgements
 The original project was built by [Sebastian Aigner](https://github.com/SebastianAigner).
-Here is the orignial repo link:[steroids-compose-for-desktop](https://github.com/SebastianAigner/asteroids-compose-for-desktop).
-I added support for Android, iOS and Web.
+Here is the orignial repo link:[asteroids-compose-for-desktop](https://github.com/SebastianAigner/asteroids-compose-for-desktop).